PROBIC/mSWEEP/README.md

 - Klebsiella pneumoniae
 - Staphylococcus epidermidis

-Using the complete reference collection will consume large amounts of memory (~80 gigabytes) when pseudoaligning with kallisto.
-Consider filtering the sequences if resources are limited.

 # Installation
 mSWEEP can be obtained either in the form of a precompiled binary
 * [Linux 64-bit binary](https://github.com/PROBIC/mSWEEP/releases/download/v1.3.1/mSWEEP_linux-v1.3.1.tar.gz)